-To enter a book into the competition, authors or publishers should send four copies and a letter identifying the work to the Leviant Memorial Prize, Modern Language Association, 26 Broadway, 3rd floor, New York, NY 10004-1789.
+To enter a book into the competition, authors or publishers should send four copies and a letter identifying the work to the Leviant Memorial Prize, Modern Language Association, 85 Broad Street, suite 500, New York, NY 10004-2434.
 In the case of a born-digital publication, send the relevant media or URL and a letter identifying the work to firstname.lastname@example.org

 .
-Publishers may enter more than one title, but no book may be entered in more than one MLA competition.
+Publishers may enter more than one title.
+Scholarly works entered in this competition may also compete for the James Russell Lowell Prize or the MLA Prize for a First Book, provided they meet eligibility requirements.
 Entries may be sent at any time but must be received by 1 May 2016 for the 2016 competition and by 1 May 2018 for the 2018 competition.
 The winning author will be contacted in September, and a public announcement will be made in early December.
 Because of the volume of submissions, we regret that we are unable to contact each entrant individually.